htrgouvea/research/_pages/about.md

 ![Image](/images/photos/profile.jpg){:height=600px" width="360px" style="float:right; padding:10px"}

-After two years working in the software development area in the Brazilian government, I worked as an Information Security Analyst in a Red Team with some amazing Brazilian Security Companies of Consulting, like: OGASEC, Deloitte Brazil and CIPHER; and after this I decided to start a career as an Independent Researcher so that I could concentrate on things that really made sense to with my purpose.
+After two years working in the area of software engineering in the Brazilian government, I worked as an Information Security Analyst inside some Red Teams alongside some Brazilian security consulting companies, such as OGASEC, Deloitte Brasil, and CIPHER; and after that, I decided to start a career as an Independent Researcher so I could focus on the things that really made sense for my purpose.

-I am fascinated by the area of offensive security, so I spend many hours studying this segment.
-In the past, I won some prizes: first place at Bsides São Paulo 16th CTF and Hackaflag qualification in 2019 and first place at Campinas Hackathon in 2017 and in addition, I reported some vulnerabilities in the following Brazilian fintechs/banks: Caixa Econômica Federal, Warren Brazil and some others.
+As an Independent Researcher I have already found flaws in incredible companies such as: Activision Blizzard, Caixa Econômica Federal, Warren Brazil and others not so famous but equally incredible.
+And in parallel to this I have also won some awards in the past: first place at Bsides São Paulo 16th CTF and Hackaflag qualification in 2019 and first place at Campinas Hackathon in 2017.

 ---